-My name is Nicole T., and I’m a rising freshman attending Hong Kong International School with a passion for MUN (Model United Nations), drama, music, and current events.
+My name is Nicole and I’m a rising freshman attending Hong Kong International School with a passion for MUN (Model United Nations), drama, music, and current events.
 I am a TCK (third culture kid), and my perspective of the world is majorly changed because of this.
-Being raised in three different places, I have never stayed in one area for more than five years, meaning that I am constantly pushed to adapt to new surroundings and people, and this is strikingly similar to our world, in which everything is always changing.
+Being raised in three different places, I have never stayed in one area for more than a few years, meaning that I am constantly pushed to adapt to new surroundings and people.
+This is strikingly similar to our world, in which everything is always changing.

 Along the way, we decided to move back to Hong Kong, and I switched schools to Hong Kong International School.
 As I matured and grew older, my exposure to the political and outside world began to widen.
 I found that this world indeed stretched far beyond the crumpled newspapers from China, that the world wasn’t as perfect as it was portrayed to be.
 There was famine.
 Death.
 Hunger.
 Wars.
 But there was also hope.
 Discoveries.
 Courage.
 Defiance.
 And somehow, I knew that I wanted to know more.

 But the real journey began when only a year later, my family once again picked up and traveled to Taipei, just in time for me to start my middle school journey at TAS.
 I spent the first year trying everything, experimenting with new clubs and teams, trying to explore my interests.
 In seventh grade, I decided to give the school’s annual MUN conference, TASMUN, a chance.

 Needless to say, I loved it.
 And I was completely immersed in MUN, browsing through BBC and CNN every night, trying to soak up all the knowledge that I possibly could.

 Now, I am currently resided in Hong Kong (back at HKIS) to continue on my journey of self-exploration.